 Reason #1: the client chooses to delay payments

-The number one reason for late payments, cited by almost a third (31%) of respondents in our survey, was that the client is deferring payments out of choice.
+Sometimes clients pay late simply because they want to.
+This reason was cited by almost a third (31%) of respondents in our survey, was that the client is deferring payments out of choice.
 There may be different reasons for this but they certainly aren’t worried about the consequences of paying you late.
 You may want to let this slide, but be wary: accepting delayed payments, even just once, can set a dangerous precedent.

 The solution: find out the reason for delay